Bursts & Waves

 ### Agent: 42_s1_coder[coder's implementation]Results are truncated at 10,000 characters per agent to prevent context overflow.

-Who Controls Bead Status
+Who Controls Quantum Status

 - Psychonauts do their work (code, test, review)